sacreations/GreenSage_Hub/README.md

 ## Overview

-**GreenSage Hub** is a private university project created for my assignment.
+**GreenSage Hub** is a university project created for my assignment.
 The project aims to raise awareness about environmental pollution and provide information on how to reduce it.
 The main objectives of this project are to educate people about the causes and effects of environmental pollution and offer alternative solutions for a more sustainable future.

 ## Features